-ITE’s second meeting is this Thursday, Oct 17th during U-hour (12-1PM), in the Transpo Lab (17-2646).
-We will be hosting Vikas Sharma as our guest speaker.
-He will be discussing what it means to have a career in traffic engineering, and will be reviewing the Crown Valley Parkway TSS Project.
+ITE’s general meeting is Thursday, January 23rd during U-hour (12-1PM), in the Transpo Lab (17-2646).
+We will be hosting Jonathan Hofert as our guest speaker.
+He will be discussing his path to becoming President of the Riverside San Bernardino section of ITE (RSBITE) Section and his current Transit related project he is currently working on (Expo2 LRT and Metro IRWL).
 Free lunch will be provided on a first-come first-serve basis.
 Don’t miss out on this opportunity!